kevinychen05/vr-teleop-unity/README.md

 ### 4. Run ROS Nodes

-After launching the robot simulation, open a new terminal (sourced with `setup.bash`) and run the following:
+After launching the robot simulation, open new terminals (sourced with `setup.bash`) and run the following:

 Hand Tracking Subscriber (controls robot with your hand):